Bethel, OH

 2022 Citizenship

-As of 2023, 99.8% of Bethel, OH residents were US citizens, which is higher than the national average of 93.4%.
+As of 2023, 99.8% of Bethel, OH residents were US citizens, which is approximately the same as the national average of N/A%.
 In 2022, the percentage of US citizens in Bethel, OH was 99.7%, meaning that the rate of citizenship has been increasing.

 The following chart shows US citizenship percentages in Bethel, OH compared to that of it's neighboring and parent geographies.